luisdelaye/Mexstrain/README.md

 Perl scripts to manipulate data derived from GISAID and Nextstrain.

 The scripts in this repository facilitate the manipulation of data (metadata and fasta sequences) downloaded from GISAID to make a Nextstrain analysis.
 In particular, the scripts allow to subsample sequences from Nextstrain and GISAID to make a Nextstrain analysis focused in a given Country (Figure 1).
+For instance, we used this scripts to create [Mexstrain](http://www.ira.cinvestav.mx/ncov.evol.mex.aspx).

 <p align="center">
   <img width="720" height="405" src="https://github.com/luisdelaye/Mexstrain/blob/main/Figure-1-Mexstrain.jpeg">